jonathanhogg/flitter/docs/windows.md

 collect window rendering nodes that are to be used as references rather than through direct rendering into a window.
-However, all `!window` nodes can be made to behave as `!offscreen` nodes with the `--offscreen` [command-line option](install,md#command-line-options).
+However, all `!window` nodes can be made to behave as `!offscreen` nodes with the `--offscreen` [command-line option](install,md#running-flitter).
 This can be useful for running tests or for saving output to files without opening a window.

 `!window` and `!offscreen` nodes support the following specific attributes: